paarth1995/casetext/README.md

 * `GET /terms`: list all available terms.
 * `GET /definitions?term=<term>`: get the definition of a term.

+## Files of Interest

+1. Dockerfile present in the root of the directory.
+2. local-manifest.yaml for local development
+3. Pipeline config in .circleci directory
+4. kubernetes-manifest.yaml file for EKS can be found in infra/modules/EKS

 ## Pre Requisites

 You need to have the following installed